Chapman-John/Java-E-Commerce-Application/ecommerce-backend/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'com.chapman.banking-backend' is invalid and this project uses 'com.chapman.banking_backend' instead.
+* The original package name 'com.chapman.ecommerce-backend' is invalid and this project uses 'com.chapman.ecommerce_backend' instead.

 # Getting Started